Option 4: Undergraduate Curriculum Mapping Online

 [Departmental curriculum champion name] has filled out their course data as an example.
 Please do not hesitate to ask [Departmental curriculum champion name] if you have clarifying questions.

 Tip: During mapping, make copies of the In Progress map.
-Remember that everyone can edit your Google Sheet, which means accidental edits can happen as well.
+Remember that everyone can edit your Excel Workbook, which means accidental edits can happen as well.
 We have not run into problems with this, but we have also been careful to ensure there is always a back up.
-We suggest periodically SAVING a copy of your google sheet over the period during which faculty members are entering their data.
-You can do this by clicking "File> Make a Copy" (makes an additional Google Sheet), or "File > Download > Microsoft Excel".
+We suggest periodically SAVING a copy of your Excel Workbook over the period during which faculty members are entering their data.
+You can do this by clicking "File> Save As> Download a Copy".

 5. Complete and Share Maps